Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 Instead of repeating every item from the flowsheet, synthesize:

 “C-SSRS completed; patient endorses active suicidal ideation without plan.
-Appears tearful, pacing, states, ‘I don’t see the point anymore.’
+Increasingly tearful throughout morning, pacing, stated, ‘I don’t see the point anymore.’
 See flowsheet for full scale scores.”

 Here, the structured form holds the granular details; the narrative shows your clinical judgment and the patient’s voice.